Thanthai Periyar Government Institute of Technology

 The Thanthai Periyar Government Institute of Technology (abbreviated as TPGIT) is a government engineering institution located at Bagayam, Vellore.
 It was established in July 1990 and is one of the six government engineering colleges fully governed by the Directorate of Technical Education (DOTE) of the Government of Tamil Nadu.
 It is a Zonal Office for Zone 5 Colleges of Anna University.

 The college was ranked 44 among 454 colleges affiliated to Anna University.

 Location

-TPGIT is located in an atmosphere at Bagayam, Vellore which is 130 km west of Chennai and 220 km east of Bangalore.
-It is connected to both these cities by buses that leave from the heart of the town.
-Katpadi railway junction, 12 km from the college is directly connected to Chennai, Bangalore and from there to the rest of India.
-The nearest airport is at Chennai.
+TPGIT is located at Bagayam, Vellore which is 130 km west of Chennai and 220 km east of Bangalore.

-Thanthai periyar government institute of technology is a government college which is developing and enriching the students with wide aspects and perspects with varieties of resources available in the vellore with top trends with the campus opportunities and extensive lab facilities needed for the engineers.
-Bus no.1,2 connects the Katpadi station with college.

 Courses offered

 The institution offers the following courses: